Akshat338/Ecommerce/Readme.md

 * Execute `node .bin/www.js` from project directory

 #How to Install and Run the Project
-First open XAMPP Control Panel,start Apache and MySql server.Then open chrome search 'localhost/phpmyadmin/' Create a new database for example- 'astore' is name for database then create it.Then choose the location of the path
+First open XAMPP Control Panel,start Apache and MySql server.Then open chrome search 'localhost/phpmyadmin/' Create a new database for example- 'astore' is name for database then create it.Then choose the location of the path of astore and create the database.Open cmd in desired folder in which project is their.

+Step 2-Write npm install.Next command write 'nodeman ./bin/www.js'
+Step 3-Now type localhost:3000 in chrome.Project is running now.

 ##Screenshot of Website
 ![](./Screenshots/firstpage.png)